reveny/Zygisk-ImGui-Mod-Menu/README.md

 # Zygisk-ImGui-Mod-Menu
-Magisk Module that Injects a ImGui Mod Menu into any game (Bootloop issue is fixed by ARandomPerson)
+Magisk Module that Injects a ImGui Mod Menu into any game.

 # Features
 - [x] Any Android Version
 - [x] Any Game Supported
 - [x] Arm64 Support
-- [ ] x86 Support

 # Build and Installation
 Android Studio is required: https://developer.android.com/studio  <br />

 Setup and Installation: <br />
 Open /module/src/main/cpp/modmenu.h and change game_package_name to the package name of the target game. <br />

+## Warning
+This project is still in development and may not work as expected. <br />

 Install the magisk module through magisk manager <br />
 or use the android shell